 Here is the central paradox of institutional life: the organizations most charged with solving complex problems are often the ones most structurally conditioned to reject the solutions those problems require.

 The most transformative leaders and organizations understand something their competitors miss: the default posture of the institution is the ceiling of its potential.
+When that default is rejection, the ceiling is low.
+When the default becomes a rigorous, disciplined inquiry — Why not? — the ceiling becomes the sky.

-Section I — The Hidden Bias Toward No
+IThe Hidden Bias Toward No

 The rejection reflex is not random.
 It is engineered.
 Most large organizations are architecturally designed to preserve, not to pioneer.
 Their risk management cultures reward the avoidance of loss over the pursuit of gain.
 Their legacy systems represent not just technical debt but psychological debt — investments already made that make new investments feel like betrayals.